 The government has also brought in emergency legislation to protect tenants from eviction.

-On 5 June, it announced a two-month extension to the current ban on evictions, meaning courts won’t be allowed to hold eviction hearings until 23 August at the earliest.
+Last week, it announced a four-week extension to the current ban on evictions, meaning courts won’t be allowed to hold eviction hearings until 23 September at the earliest.

 UK Finance says tenants should contact their landlord or managing agent if they will have problems paying their rent.